-Carly Z: Carly Z grew up hoping to someday have gadgets as cool as on Star Trek.
+Carly Z: Carly grew up hoping someday to have gadgets as cool as on Star Trek.
 While she’s still waiting for a transporter beam to be created, the fact that video chatting and tablet computing are no longer science fiction makes her insanely happy.

-She lives in NJ and would like to remind everyone there is more to the state than the Turnpike, and no, the entire shore is not what they showed on MTV.
+She lives in NJ and wants to remind everyone there is more to the state than the Turnpike.
+And no, the entire shore is not what they showed on MTV.

 While not crunching numbers for Corning, Mike and the family enjoy spending time outdoors and generally doing stuff together – anything from hiking and biking to watching movies and playing board games or thrashing around playing Guitar Hero World Tour.

 Joel McLaughlin: Joel is a system admin for a local college in Columbus, OH.
 He is married and has one son.
-These people also try to curb his techno gadget lust, but fail, most of the time!
-His passions in technology are Open Source, UNIX, Handheld computers of all sorts from the Nokia Internet Tablets to Pocket PCs and the new UMPC’s that are coming out.
+These people also try to curb his techno gadget lust but fail most of the time!
+His technology passions are Open Source, UNIX, Handheld computers of all sorts from the Nokia Internet Tablets to Pocket PCs, and the new UMPC’s that are coming out.

 He also tends to be pretty mobile.
-When he knows of an issue with one of his servers he wants to fix it NOW!
+When he knows of an issue with one of his servers, he wants to fix it NOW!
 Hence the propensity to go more towards mobile computing.
-Operating systems he uses are Windows XP, Mac OS X and Ubuntu Linux.
+The operating systems he uses are Windows XP, Mac OS X, and Ubuntu Linux.

 Travis Ehrlich: Travis has been a high school teacher and coach in a small South Texas town for eleven years.
 His love for gadgets began at a very early age, and he has been a cross between a jock and a geek for most of his life.
-He has two boys (ages 4 and 2), and a wonderful wife who lets him be a gadget freak.
+He has two boys and a wonderful wife who lets him be a gadget freak.

 Travis has a Masters of Education Administration from Lamar University.
 He is a fairly new Mac convert and has drunk the whole pitcher of kool-aid!
 He is also an avid guitar player and turns handmade pens whenever he can find a spare moment.

-Perry Brauner: Perry is an Architect from Livingston, New Jersey who always tries to take advantage of the best technology that’s available to him.
+Perry Brauner: Perry is an Architect from Livingston, New Jersey, who always tries to take advantage of the best technology available to him.